-B. Dismissal for failure to prosecute.
-Any criminal charge within magistrate court trial jurisdiction, which is pending for six (6) months from the date of the arrest of the defendant or the filing of a complaint or uniform traffic citation against the defendant, whichever occurs latest, without commencement of a trial by the magistrate court shall be dismissed with prejudice unless, after a hearing, the magistrate finds that the defendant was responsible for the failure of the court to commence trial.
-If a complaint is dismissed pursuant to this paragraph, a criminal charge for the same offense shall not thereafter be filed in any court.
+- (3) the name of the assigned judge at the time the charges were dismissed; and - (4) the reason the charges were dismissed. - D. Time for trial.
+If criminal charges are dismissed without prejudice and later refiled, the trial on the refiled charges shall be commenced within the unexpired time for trial pursuant to Paragraph E of this rule, unless the court, after notice and a hearing, finds good cause for the trial to commence within one hundred eighty-two (182) days of the date the charges are refiled. - E. Dismissal for failure to prosecute.
+Any criminal citation or complaint within magistrate court trial jurisdiction, which is pending for more than one hundred eighty-two days from the date of the arrest of the defendant or the filing of a complaint or citation against the defendant, whichever occurs latest, without commencement of a trial by the magistrate court shall be dismissed with prejudice unless, after a hearing, the magistrate finds that the defendant was responsible for the failure of the court to commence trial.
+After a complaint is dismissed pursuant to this paragraph, a criminal charge for the same offense shall not be filed in any court.